Hendecasyllable

-In poetry, a hendecasyllable (sometimes hendecasyllabic) is a line of eleven syllables.
+In poetry, a hendecasyllable (as an adjective, hendecasyllabic) is a line of eleven syllables.
 The term may refer to several different poetic meters, the older of which are quantitative and used chiefly in classical (Ancient Greek and Latin) poetry, and the newer of which are syllabic or accentual-syllabic and used in medieval and modern poetry.

 Classical

 In classical poetry, "hendecasyllable" or "hendecasyllabic" may refer to any of three distinct 11-syllable Aeolic meters, used first in Ancient Greece and later, with little modification, by Roman poets.

-Aeolic meters are characterized by an Aeolic base × × followed by a choriamb – u u –; where –=a long syllable, u=a short syllable, and ×=an anceps, that is, a syllable either long or short.
+Aeolic meters are characterized by an Aeolic base × × followed by a choriamb – u u –; where – = a long syllable, u = a short syllable, and × = an anceps, that is, a syllable either long or short.
 The three Aeolic hendecasyllables (with base and choriamb in bold) are: